 Vaginal yeast infections are extremely common, and there are many ways to treat them.
-Choosing a treatment is a personal decision, but some get rid of infections quicker than others.
+Choosing a treatment is a personal decision.
+Some infections will go away faster than others.

-In this article, we look at how long a yeast infection can last without treatment, as well as recovery times for both over-the-counter and home treatment options.
+This article looks at how long a yeast infection can last without treatment, as well as recovery times for both over-the-counter (OTC) and home treatment options.

-A yeast infection happens when the balance of yeast and bacteria in the vagina is disrupted.
+A yeast infection happens when there is a disruption of the balance of yeast and bacteria in the vagina.
 This allows a fungus called Candida to multiply.

-The severity of a yeast infection depends on how much the Candida multiplies before it is treated.
-Yeast infections may be:
+The severity of a yeast infection depends on how much the Candida multiplies before a person seeks treatment.
+Yeast infections may be mild, moderate, or severe.

-A mild yeast infection may go away on its own, but this is rare.
+A mild yeast infection may go away on its own.
+However, this is rare.
 It is always a good idea to treat a yeast infection, even if it is mild.
-If yeast infections are not treated properly, they are more likely to return.
+If people do not treat yeast infections correctly, the infections will be more likely to return.

 Treatments for yeast infections soothe the affected area and target the overgrown Candida fungus.
 This double action reduces the itching and burning and restores a healthy balance of yeast and bacteria.

-Many women choose to use home remedies to treat mild to moderate yeast infections.
+Many people choose to try home remedies to treat mild to moderate yeast infections.

-Science has not backed all home remedies, but recent studies have medically tested the following methods:
+Science has not backed all home remedies, though recent studies have medically tested the following methods:

 Tea tree oil